Profilerr

 Furlan and GruBy — AGO Danger Zone (Wolf on the Roof)

-A lot of Counter-Strike players could miss the following episode in the history of CS graffiti on all maps.
+A lot of Counter-Strike players could miss the following episode in the graffiti history in CS2.
 The release of CS:GO Danger Zone mode in December 2018 came on the wave of Battle Royal popularity, and the following IEM Katowice 2019 Major in February should remind everyone about this occasion.
 Thus, Valve decided to make a traditional Showmatch before the Major final on the Danger Zone map Blacksite and dedicate graffiti for the winners.

 Final Words

-Of course, it takes much more than just eight memorable moments to get all CS2 graffiti explained, but we’ve covered the most interesting and popular ones.
-In order not to miss such moments in future tournaments, follow cs2 pro matches on our website.
+Of course, it takes much more than just eight memorable moments to explain all CS2 graffiti, but we’ve covered the most interesting and popular ones.
+There are also many other graffiti-worthy moments in CS2 that have been collected throughout history and may be added over time.
+In order not to miss such moments in future tournaments, follow CS2 pro matches on our website.
 As for the future, Valve has not dedicated any attention to this aspect since 2018, and many CS fans expect a new wave with CS2 Majors coming in 2024.
-Choosing one memorable moment from every CS Major won’t be a problem, for sure, but it will add even more interest and value for those tournaments.
+Choosing one memorable moment from every CS Major won’t be a problem, for sure, while it will add even more interest and value for those tournaments.

 CS2 Online stats